 #2 Express Your Gratitude

-This probably goes without saying, but showing your gratitude throughout each steps of the surrogacy journey is a great way to show how appreciative you are of the sacrifices being made.
+This probably goes without saying, but showing your gratitude throughout each step of the surrogacy journey is a great way to show how appreciative you are of the sacrifices being made.
 Whether it’s a simple text message letting your surrogate know thankful you are, a gift basket post-embryo transfer or perhaps a delivery of her favorite goodies on a particularly challenging day, expressions of gratitude are always appreciated.

 #3 Stay Involved in the Journey